fdw/rofi-rbw/README.md

 | `--selector`         |              | `rofi`, `wofi`                                                | Show the selection dialog with this application.
 Chosen automatically by default.                                                                                                                                                                                           |
 | `--clipboarder`      |              | `xsel`, `xclip`, `wl-copy`                                    | Access the clipboard with this application.
 Chosen automatically by default.                                                                                                                                                                                                |
 | `--typer`            |              | `xdotool`, `wtype`, `ydotool`, `dotool`                       | Type the characters using this application.
 Chosen automatically by default.                                                                                                                                                                                                |
+## Autotyping
+By default, `Alt+1` will type username and password, separated with a `tab` character.
+However, you can change this behavior by defining your own keybinding (if your selector supports this).
+For example, `Alt+1:type:username:enter:delay:password:enter` will type the username, `enter`, wait for a second and then type the password and `enter` again.

+This sequence can also be defined as a field `_autotype` on each credential.

 # Installation